WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   This can be used to fine-tune train pathfinding.
   The current suggested values in the dropdown are: small = 500, medium = 2000, and large = 8000.
 * Reserve through
   PBS will not end a reservation at this PBS signal, it is as if the signal is not there at all in the forward direction.
+  This action has no effect when applied to a signalled tunnel/bridge entrance or exit.
 * Long reserve
   If a train makes a PBS reservation that ends at this PBS signal, a second separate reservation will be attempted starting from this signal.
   The first reservation is not cancelled if the second reservation is not possible.
+  This action has no effect when applied to a signalled tunnel/bridge entrance.
 * News control
   This allows turning off the train is stuck/lost news messages for trains waiting at this particular signal.